otykhonruk/clj-generativeartistry/README.md

 [Generativeartistry tutorials](https://generativeartistry.com/tutorials/) implemented in Clojure/Processing
 using [Quil](http://quil.info/).

-I mostly followed the logic of original implementation, deliberately replacing imperative techniques with their functional equivalents.
+I mostly followed the logic of the original implementations, occasionally replacing imperative techniques with their functional equivalents.

 ## Usage